ricardovaltierra/rpg-game/README.md

 # RPG-Game
-Video game on JS basis with Phaser framework and Webpack 3 (including Jest TDD)
+Video game on ES6 basis with Phaser framework and Webpack 3 (including Jest TDD)